sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 ### The credibility equation

-- followed by (especially how many good mutuals of yours follow this person)
+- Followed by (especially how many good mutuals of yours follow this person).
+It's visible below the bio.
-- bio (covered later in the blog)
+- Bio (covered later in the blog)
-- their takes
+- Their takes
-- fuck credibility, just follow that schizo anon if you like their tweets
+- Fuck credibility, just follow that schizo anon if you like their tweets

 Btw anon accounts have the most interesting tweets (once you discover your taste)

 ### Must follows

-There are some great accounts like naval (takes on life) , shreyas (tech), David Perell, Andrew Huberman etc. whom you should absolutely follow.
+There are some great accounts like naval (takes on life, business) , shreyas (tech), David Perell(writing, ideas), Andrew Huberman(life, neuroscience) etc. whom you should absolutely follow.
 I will leave this to your tastes and interests.

-### Types of twitter users based on time spent
+### Types of Twitter users based on time spent

-- Lurkers (these people just read stuff and take screenshots and gossip on whatsapp groups).
+- Lurkers (these people typically read stuff and take screenshots and gossip on whatsapp groups).
 They don't tweet.
 - Occasional posters
 - Active people - post regularly, interact etc.
 - Addicted (Not me) - are more active than active people